-- A. When he is the starting pitcher and has pitched at least four innings and his team was not only in the lead when he is replaced but remains in the lead the remainder of the game. - B. When a game is ended after four innings of play and the starting pitcher has pitched at least three innings and his team scores more runs than the other when the game is terminated. - C. As a relief pitcher, if he is the pitcher of record when his team assumes the lead and the lead is maintained to the end of the game.
+- A. When they are the starting pitcher and have pitched at least four innings and their team was not only in the lead when they are replaced but remain in the lead the remainder of the game. - B. When a game is ended after four innings of play and the starting pitcher has pitched at least three innings and their team scores more runs than the other when the game is terminated. - C. As a relief pitcher, if they are the pitcher of record when their team assumes the lead and the lead is maintained to the end of the game.

 Sec.
-16 A PITCHER SHALL BE CHARGED WITH A LOSS regardless of the number of innings he has pitched if he is replaced when his team is behind in the score, and his team thereafter fails to tie the score or to gain the lead.
+16 A PITCHER SHALL BE CHARGED WITH A LOSS regardless of the number of innings they have pitched if they are replaced when their team is behind in the score, and their team thereafter fails to tie the score or to gain the lead.